Order of United Commercial Travelers of America: 1891

 The Sample Case, the “acknowledged mouthpiece and official organ of UCT” as stated on page one, made its debut May 15, 1891.
-The first issues were published on the first and 15th of the month.
-Subscription price was $1 and single issues 5 cents.
+The first issues were published on the 1st and 15th of the month.
+The subscription price was $1 and single issues were 5 cents.
 Today, members receive a subscription to the quarterly magazine, which highlights community projects, volunteer opportunities, benefits and products, and local and regional council news.